easabbir/reservation/README.md

 By following these steps, you'll clone the Git repository, install the project's dependencies, and run the project

-### Prerequisites

-Git: Ensure that Git is installed on your local machine.
-You can download and install Git from the official website: https://git-scm.com/downloads To verify if Git is installed, open your command line or terminal and run: git --version

-Node.js and npm (or Yarn):
-Node.js is required to execute JavaScript code and npm (Node Package Manager) or Yarn is used for managing project dependencies.
-You can download and install Node.js from the official website: https://nodejs.org/

-To verify if Node.js and npm are installed, run the following commands: node --version npm --version

-If you prefer Yarn, you can install it using npm: npm install -g yarn Then, you can check Yarn's version: yarn --version

 Access to the Git Repository: You should have access to the Git repository from which you want to clone the project.
 Ensure that you have the necessary permissions to clone the repository.